What Is The Roku?

 That’s a pretty nice little feature people usually aren’t aware of, but it’s super convenient.
 I would also have to say it’s worth due to the sheer amount of content available.

-As of today, there are over 500,000 episodes and movies spread across over 500 channels.
+As of today, there are well over 500,000 episodes and movies spread across thousands of channels.
 There is undoubtedly enough for everyone here.
-Plus it supports a lot of channels that other streaming devices may not support such as Sling TV.
+Plus it supports a lot of channels that other streaming devices may not support such as Sling TV and Disney+

 I personally have a Roku and love it because of the wide variety of entertainment it has.
 When you sit down and begin finding shows you forgot about from years back, that nostalgia factor is priceless.
 Over half a million shows and movies just a simple press away.